teachhaylim/teachhaylim/README.md

 - 👨🏻 I’m currently working on something cool
 - 📫 Reach me at: teachhaylim12@gmail.com
-- 💬 Ask me about anything, I am happy to help
+- 💬 Ask me about anything, I'm happy to help
 - 😁 Resourceful but Stubborn as hell

 ## 🎉 Fun facts